dalezak/turbo-ios-base/README.md

 # Turbo-iOS-Base
 ### Turbo-iOS base project that's entirely driven from your backend Rails app.

-There were _four primary goals_ for this project:
+There were _five primary goals_ for this project:
 1. reusable base project that can be pointed to any Rails app
 2. app styling, tabs and navbar buttons driven from the server
 3. handle both authenicated and unauthenicated users
+4. all logic and functionality contained in a single Swift file
-4. no need to write any custom Swift code
+5. no need for other developers to write any Swift code

 _Disclaimer_: It's been over six years since I've written anything in Objective-C, and I've never written any Swift prior to this project.
 So the code has lots of room for improvement, refactoring, cleanup, etc.